Updated: May 13

 Still, now—and even more so as I learn that what’s important is the love we share, both with people and our creative callings—I believe that.
-That what will sustain us is not the next mega-project; the next “big thing,” but instead, getting our hands and hearts into what we love.
+That what will sustain us is not the next mega-project or the next “big thing.”
+Instead, it's getting our hands and hearts into what we love.

 So I’m working now, in this era of my life, to pay attention.
 To stop and notice the simple things that bring me joy and make me feel connected, the stuff that warms my heart for no other reason than I love those things.
 Friends are at the top of that list.

-In Marie Kondo’s brilliant book The Life-Changing Magic of Tidying, she lets us in on a little secret: when we clear out the clutter and the stuff that’s just there because it’s there—meaning activities and obligations and mindless stuff that eats away at our time and our joy—what we have left is what we really want to keep.
-It’s a lesson for me every day: less time-fillers; more connection to what I love.
+In Marie Kondo’s brilliant book The Life-Changing Magic of Tidying Up, she lets us in on a little secret.
+When we clear out the clutter and the stuff that’s just there because it’s there—meaning activities, obligations and mindless stuff that eats away at our time and our joy—what we have left is what we really want to keep.
+It’s a lesson for me every day: less time-fillers, more connection to what I love.

 I love my friends.
-They are warm, they are quirky, they are heart-filled, and they are smart and beautiful and real.
+They are warm, they are quirky, they are heart-filled.
+They are smart and beautiful and real.
 They touch me.
-When I walk this crazy creative life with them I feel less alone, less bothered by its challenges, more in touch with the truth of the joys of my days.
+When I walk this crazy creative life with them I feel less alone, less bothered by challenges, more in touch with the truth of the joys of my days.